-Sana Ullah (she/her/hers) is a Program Officer at National Geographic Society (NGS) where she works closely with the Storytelling Grants Program and helps manage projects by National Geographic storytelling grantees.
-She often hosts internal and external grant writing workshops, provides 1:1 support and mentorship to emerging storytellers, and sits on the jury for various photo competitions.
-Sana is also the point of contact for the COVID-19 Emergency Fund for Journalists.
-Along with her colleagues at NGS, she has helped 300+ journalists from around the world get funded to tell stories of their local communities.
-(The request for proposals officially closed in August of 2021.)
+Sana Ullah (she/her) is a Senior Program Officer at the National Geographic Society (NGS) where she works closely with the Storytelling Grants Program and helps manage projects by storytelling Explorers.
+She hosts internal and external grant writing workshops, provides 1:1 support and mentorship to emerging photojournalists, and often sits on the jury for various photo competitions around the world (see "things" to learn more).
+Sana was also the point of contact for the COVID-19 Emergency Fund for Journalists where she and her colleagues helped journalists from around the world get funded to tell local stories about the COVID-19 pandemic.
+(This request for proposals officially closed in August of 2021).

 Sana Ullah received a Bachelor of Science in digital media studies from Florida International University's School of Journalism and Mass Communication in Miami, Fla. and a Master of Arts in new media photojournalism from the George Washington University's Corcoran School of the Arts and Design in Washington, D.C.
 She currently resides in the D.C.
 Metro Area.